seanpmaxwell/Typescript-Best-Practices/README.md

 } as const;
 ```

  - Despite the trend though, there are a few scenarios where a class might make sense.
 Suppose there's a situation where you have non-IO data with an internal state and you want to call functions on that state either to manipulate or access it (i.e. a data-structure).
 For example, take the `new Map()` object.
 It has it's own internal state which is a group of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to update and access the key/value pairs.
 It'd be pretty inconvenient (and possibly dangerious if the state is external) to constantly have to do `const someMap = Map.new(); Map.set(someMap, 'key', 'value'), Map.get(someMap, 'key');`.
 But definitely any object that is IO data or static should be made with `basic-objects` and do note that classes often tend to get overused.
 Sometimes you might not be sure about whether to use a class or not.
-And good rule of thumb is if you have a function that needs to be initialized with some data and called multiple times and you're tempted to use the `this` keyword, you should probably be using a class.
+And good rule of thumb is if you have a function or functions that needs to be initialized with some data/settings and called multiple times and you're tempted to use the `this` keyword, you should probably be using a class.

+### Basic-Objects vs Classes Summary:
+- <b>Basic-Objects:</b>
+-  Organizing Code
+-  IO-Data
+-  Passing a large number of arguments between functions
+-  Storing data which has no functions attached to it
+- <b>Classes:</b>
+-  Anytime your have a group of related functions and data that need to work together (i.e. data-structures)
+-  Personal Note: Rarely do I implement classes.
+Usually when I do its just for overloading the basic `Error` object in NodeJS or when I have an module that's ends up needing some configuration outside of just the application's initial startup time.
+For example, when I was doing some data visualization with a d3 library, I created a class to wrap it and store the data array internally then provided some public class functions to update the data if the user clicked buttons to fetch more data.

 ## Naming

 ### Files/Folders